 In Africa, the Xam bushmen saw the constellation’s three brightest stars as depicting female lions, while amongst Sotho, Tswana and Venda people its stars represented male giraffes.

 – Acrux (Alpha Crucis) holds the distinctions of being the night sky’s 12th most luminous star with a visual magnitude of 0.77, as well as its southern most first-magnitude star, positioned as it is fractionally further south than Alpha Centauri.
-Acrux is actually a multiple star system located 321 light years away whose two main components are massive blue-white sub-giants with an orbital period believed to be around 1,500 years.
+Acrux is actually a multiple star system located 321 light years away whose two main components includes the massive blue-white sub-giant Alpha-1 Crucis, and its blue dwarf companion, Alpha-2 Crucis, which together have an orbital period believed to be around 1,500 years.
 They are 25,000 and 16,000 times brighter than the Sun respectively.

 – Mimosa (Beta Crucis) is a blue-white giant located around 350 light years away that has a visual magnitude of 1.25, making it the night sky’s 19th brightest star overall.
 It is, however, a binary system whose component stars are around 8 AU apart, and have an orbital period of five years.
 At 28,000 Celsius, Beta Crucis, also known as Becrux, or Mimosa, is believed to be the hottest of all first-magnitude star.